opendistro-for-elasticsearch/sql/docs/developing.rst

 For unit test:

 * Put your test class in the same package in src/test/java so you can access and test package-level method.
-* Make sure you are testing against the right abstraction.
+* Make sure you are testing against the right abstraction with dependencies mocked.
 For example a bad practice is to create many classes by ESActionFactory class and write test cases on very high level.
 This makes it more like an integration test.

 For integration test:

 * Elasticsearch test framework is in use so an in-memory cluster will spin up for each test class.
 * You can only access the plugin and verify the correctness of your functionality via REST client externally.
+* Our homemade comparison test framework is used heavily to compare with other databases without need of assertion written manually.
+More details can be found in `Testing <./dev/Testing.md>`_.

 Here is a sample for integration test for your reference: